Locations:

 A note from Cleveland Clinic

 Vitamin B12 is an important vitamin that your body needs to be healthy.
-Most people can prevent vitamin B12 deficiency by consuming enough of it in their diet.
-If you have risk factors for developing vitamin B12 deficiency or are experiencing symptoms, be sure to contact your doctor to get a blood test to check your levels.
+But it’s one of those things that you probably don’t think about needing until you have symptoms of not having enough of it.
+Most of us can prevent vitamin B12 deficiency by consuming enough of it in the foods we eat.
+If you have risk factors for developing vitamin B12 deficiency or are experiencing symptoms, be sure to contact a healthcare provider to get a blood test to check your levels.

 Medically Reviewed